Why a Performance Management Programme?

 8. When do I apply for special unpaid leave NOT on ground of public policy?

-Once you receive confirmation of your employment with the EU Institution, Body or Agency, you are to obtain the clearance of your Permanent Secretary before applying to the People and Standards Division (P&SD) for special unpaid leave not on grounds of public policy.
+Once you receive confirmation of your employment with the EU Institution, Body or Agency, you are to obtain the clearance of your Permanent Secretary.

 9. Do I have to give notice to my department if I am granted special unpaid leave NOT on ground of public policy?